Are Honors classes better than “regular classes?”

 No. As long as you maintain a 3.30 cumulative UNCG GPA, you will be an active member of the Honors College.
-Only in the first semester of the International Honors program are you required to take the Honors Colloquium (1 credit hour) and a First-Year Honors Seminar (3 credit hours).
+Only in the first semester of the Global Honors program are you required to take the Honors Colloquium (1 credit hour) and a First-Year Honors Seminar (3 credit hours).
 Other than this exception, each semester, you may take as many or as few Honors courses as you wish.
 However, if you reside in North Spencer Honors Residence Hall, you are expected to take at least one Honors course each year; additionally, students applying for the Travel Grant must take an Honors course in the semester prior to or the semester of their application.

-Students who complete the requirements for either of our Honors programs are recognized on their transcript, at the Honors Banquet, and at graduation for their achievement.
+Students who complete the requirements for any of our Honors programs are recognized on their transcript, at the Honors Banquet, and at graduation for their achievement.
 Students who do not complete those requirements are not penalized but are not recognized.

 Can I Place Out of My Language Requirement?

 Yes.
 By taking the appropriate placement test, you may be able to place out of some or all of the courses necessary to fulfill the language requirement.
 Students may also place out of their language requirements via AP courses or transfer courses.

 When should I start taking language courses at UNCG?